 I'm 35, should I check my CAC score?

-CAC score, is usually recommended when you are above 40-45.
+CAC score is usually recommended when you are above 40-45.
 At 35, your Ca score will most likely be zero, but that is not a cause for celebration as your body has not "aged enough" yet, to be calcified.
-You could have lots of "cholestrol or plaque" in your arteries, but no calcium, yet.
+You could have lots of "cholesterol or soft plaque" in your arteries, but no calcium, yet.
 Calcium will come with "time".
 On the other hand, if at 35 your CAC score is high, that's "very" concerning.
-So at younger ages, we are more intrested in high numbers, rather than zero.
+So at younger ages, we are interested in high numbers, rather than zero.

 I'm 60, have very high cholestrol and two brothrs and father with heart attack.
 Should I check CAC score ?

-Well, theoretically you can, but even if your calcium score was zero, you are ALREADY AT HIGH RISK for heart attack and need intensive treatment.
-Remember, CAC score is a tool to "predict risk" and we already know your risk is high, so no point in doing CAC score.
+Theoretically, you can, but even if your calcium score was zero, you are ALREADY AT HIGH RISK for heart attack and need intensive treatment.
+CAC score is a tool to "predict risk" and we already know your risk is high, so no point in doing CAC score.

 I'm 50 and my CAC score was zero.
 Dos that mean my risk of heart attack is zero?

 Absolutely NOT.
-CAC score is just another piece of puzzle to be considered WITH other risk factors and if it's zero, in the right setting and age, it can be quite reassuring.
-If you dont't have symptoms and have low risk profile, a score of zero means your risk for the next 5 years, is very low.
+CAC score is just another piece of the puzzle to be considered WITH other risk factors and if it's zero, in the right setting and age, it can be quite reassuring.
+If you don't have symptoms AND have low-risk profile, a score of zero means your risk of a heart attack for the next 5 years, is very low.

 My CAC score was 200.
 Do I need to repeat this test every year?

 NO. Your risk is elevated and you need treatment and lifestyle modifications, end of the story.
-CAC score does not "go down" with treatment and DOES NOT need to be repeated .
+CAC score does not "go down" with treatment and DOES NOT need to be repeated, if already was high.

 My CAC score was 0.
 Do I need to repeat this?

-Very rarely.
+Rarely.
 Depends on the other risk factors and whether you are on treatment or not.
-If you are 40 and have some high cholestrol and decide against medical therapy, maybe you could repeat the test at 45 or 50 to see there has been any change.
-Just remember that a calcium score of zero, is NOT your free ticket to smoke, eat unhealthy and avoid exercise and treatment.
+If you are 40 and have mildly elevated cholesterol and decide against medical therapy, maybe you could repeat the test at 45 or 50 to see if there have been any changes.
+A calcium score of zero, is NOT your free ticket to smoke, eat unhealthy and avoid exercise or treatment.
 Heart Attack "can" happen even with a score of zero, if you don't modify other risks.